 The monthly subscription box for men has become, over the last few years, an increasingly popular trend with boxes for men’s grooming, fashion and health.
 The idea of a monthly delivery of different products has something that has seen a great deal of success in the women’s market but has had somewhat muted success when being transferred to men’s products.

-I recently managed to get my hands on a box from gentlemen at Bachelor’s Box and was keen to see what they offer and how it stood up in terms of value for money.
+I was recently gifted a box from the gentlemen at Bachelor’s Box and was keen to see what they offer and how it stood up in terms of value for money.
 I’ve been keen to find a box that works for me as I think, when done correctly, they can be a great way to build your inventory of accessories and creating new looks.
 The question is: does the Bachelor’s Box provide this?

 The Key Figures – Value & Volume